 - Subscribe to get an email every Thursday with simple play trips & tips.
 It’s free, free, free!

-- Follow my Fun Orange County Parks page (for local park info) on Facebook and/or my Nature Play Trips page on Facebook (for low-key outdoor family travel ideas)
+- Join in on my Fun Orange County Parks page (where we talk local park info) on Facebook and/or my Itinerary Goals page on Facebook (where we geek out about family vacations & trip planning)

-- Connect with me at my @ocplayparks Instagram account and/or @natureplaytrips Instagram account
+- Connect with me at my @ocplayparks Instagram account and/or @itinerarygoals Instagram account

-- When you find a park that needs updating on my blog or you just want to contribute to our park conversation — comment on posts or email me (firstname.lastname@example.org) with edits.
+- When you find a park that needs updating on my blog or you just want to contribute to our park conversation — email me (firstname.lastname@example.org) with edits.

 - If you ever find a park that I don’t have on the site or if you want to write for the blog, please consider sending photos and contributing so I can post for others (see How to Be a Volunteer Park Reporter).